 • Feedback about the Research Project report, specifying if any additional work is needed.
+Additional work would require a new ticket(s) with a recommended pointer back to the Research Request.

-- To Closed, if the time allocated in the time-box has already been used, or if Reported judges that the goals of the Research Project have been accomplished. - Back to Scheduled, if additional work is needed, and there is time available in the time-box.
-This transition is also provided to correct errors, i.e., the ticket was moved to Resolved before it was ready.
+- To Closed/Released, if the time allocated in the time-box has already been used, or if Reported judges that the goals of the Research Project have been accomplished. - Back to Implementing, if additional work is needed, and there is time available in the time-box.
+This transition is also provided to correct errors, i.e., the ticket was moved to Pending Release before it was ready.